jtompkins/mangaka/README.md

 # mangaka

 A simple script for downloading manga and converting it into ePub ebooks.
 Warning: this is not a polished application.
+Use at your own risk.

+Additionally, don't download manga you don't own legally.

 ## Usage

-Right now, there is not a functional binary.
-You'll need a Node environment locally.
-You'll also need `yarn`.
+You'll need a functional Node environment, including NPM.
+To install:

+`npm install -g mangaka`

 Invoke the script like this:

+`mangaka -m <stub> -c <stub> -t <title>`

+Alternatively, if you don't want to install the package, and you have Yarn installed, you can just clone the repo and run the script directly:

 `yarn start -m <stub> -c <stub> -t <title>`